Legal issues in Laser Tag

 Under federal law, laser tag taggers are not classified as firearms because they don't use spring or compressed air and are legal for all ages.
 However, a person of any age may use laser tag tagger.
 But we do not recommend that people under the age of 18 buy taggers without parental consent.

-We recommend that for safety purposes, you should have an orange tip of 6 mm (0.24 in.) or longer on the barrel in order to distinguish your tagger from the real firearm during playing, shipping and transportation of a tagger that looks-alike or is an imitation of an actual firearm.
+We recommend that for safety purposes, you should have an orange tip of 6 mm (0.24 in.) or longer on the barrel in order to distinguish your tagger from the real firearm during play, shipping and transportation of a tagger that looks-alike or is an imitation of an actual firearm.
 This is not required by federal law but can be subject to Part 272 of Title 15 of the Code of Federal Regulations.
+As a precaution, we supply those orange tips for all taggers made for our customers from the US and Canada.

-Except orange tip markings for distinguishing imitation firearm tagger from real firearm can be the following:
+In addition to the orange tip markings, to distinguish an imitation firearm tagger from a real firearm the following can be applied:

 - orange barrel plug;